-- On the main sign-in screen, click Add user.
+- On the main sign-in screen, click the menu > Add supervised user.

-- Optional: To import an existing supervised user from another computer, click Import an existing supervised user.
+- To import an existing supervised user from another computer, click Import an existing supervised user.

 - Click Next.

 By default, your supervised user can go to any website that they want.
-If you don't want a supervised user to go to certain websites, you can block those websites using the supervised users dashboard.
-Here's how:
+To change what supervised users can see online:

 - In the "Permissions" section, click Manage.

-- Under "Allow," select All of the web or Only approved sites to edit sites that are blocked or allowed.
+- Under "Allow," check All of the web or Only approved sites.

-Common questions about supervised usersDo I need to create a Google Account or Gmail address for a supervised user?
+Common questions about supervised usersWhat do I need to create a supervised user?

 A supervised user can't install extensions or apps from the Chrome Web Store.

 By default, SafeSearch filters are turned on for supervised users.
-SafeSearch helps prevent adult content from showing in your supervised user's search results.
-SafeSearch filters may not be 100 percent accurate, but your supervised user shouldn't encounter much of this type of material.
-Learn more about SafeSearch settings.
+SafeSearch filters help prevent adult content from showing in your supervised user's search results.

 If you're having problems creating a supervised user, try the solutions below.Fix issues with creating a supervised user